coccoinomane/anon-integration-guide/projects/pendle/README.md

     - [TODO] Convert my sUSDe on Ethereum on Pendle // same as above
     - [TODO] Redeem my stETH PT and YT on Ethereum on Pendle

-### Create and manage positions
+### Buy and sell PT & YT tokens

-    - [TODO] Swap 1 ETH to stETH PT on Ethereum on Pendle
+    - [TODO] Swap 100 USDC for PT-wstETH on Ethereum on Pendle
-    - [TODO] Swap 1 ETH to stETH PT on Ethereum on Pendle with a 1% slippage tolerance
+    - [TODO] Swap 100 USDC for YT-wstETH on Ethereum on Pendle // same but buy yield tokens instead
-    - [TODO] Swap 1 ETH to stETH YT on Ethereum on Pendle
+    - [TODO] Swap 100 USDC for PT-wstETH on Ethereum on Pendle with 1% slippage tolerance // specify slippage
-    - [TODO] Swap 1 stETH-PT to USDC on Ethereum on Pendle
+    - [TODO] Buy 100 PT-wstETH on Ethereum on Pendle // will use underlying token to buy (wstETH)

-Please note that you will be able to zap in / zap out to all the tokens supported by the DEX aggregators used by Pendle (Kyberswap, Okx, etc.), including those not listed in the token dropdown in the Pendle UI.
+    - [TODO] Swap USDC to get exactly 1 PT-wstETH on Ethereum on Pendle // obtain exact amount IS THIS EVEN POSSIBLE?

 ### Add and remove liquidity